hpc2n/selecting-modules/docs/programs.md

    S:  Module is Sticky, requires --force to unload or purge
 ```

-If you are comfortable editing code in a basic text editor and running at the command-line, the above is all you need.
+If you are comfortable editing code in a basic text editor and running at the command-line, the modules used in the example above are all you need.
 For more information on choosing and loading IDEs to work with Matplotlib graphics interactively, we refer readers to [this documentation from the Python for HPC course](https://uppmax.github.io/HPC-python/day2/IDEs.html).

 ### Example 2: MPI4Py